How to create custom filters in ShopMagic

 .

-In our example we have used FloatType
+In our example, we have used FloatType

 You can find code example for writing a custom filter on our GitHub repository.

-Hook newly created filter into ShopMagic
+Hook the newly created filter into ShopMagic

 To do that, you will need to attach action to shopmagic/core/filters

 hook.
-In fact you just need to append your class to the array of filters.
+In fact, you just need to append your class to the array of filters.

 add_filter('shopmagic/core/filters', function ( array $filters ) {